Soaring glass for Mariinsky's modern second home

-MOSCOW History and modern design will come together in a new $629 million, glass-walled concert hall to be built as a futuristic second home for St. Petersburg's 19th century Mariinsky theater.
+MOSCOW History and modern design will come together in a new $629 million (402 million pound), glass-walled concert hall to be built as a futuristic second home for St. Petersburg's 19th century Mariinsky theatre.

-The Mariinsky Second Stage expected to open next year across the canal from the grand original theater will be a contemporary performance space with soaring glass walls and a roof-top ampitheatre designed to attract younger and wider audiences to the performing arts in Russia's former imperial city.
+The Mariinsky Second Stage expected to open next year across the canal from the grand original theatre will be a contemporary performance space with soaring glass walls and a roof-top amphitheatre designed to attract younger and wider audiences to the performing arts in Russia's former imperial city.

 The hall's elevated public spaces and floor-to-ceiling windows will take advantage of views over the golden cathedral domes which adorn St. Petersburg's dramatic skyline, according to the Canadian architect chosen to design it.